 Special Parking Accommodations

-Permits for the 2014-2015 academic year will be available online beginning August 6, 2014 at 8:00AM.
+Permits for the 2016-2017 academic year will be available online beginning July 2017.

-- All individuals with handicap hangtags may park in any non-reserved spaces, including faculty/staff and student spots.
+All individuals with handicap hangtags may park in any non-reserved spaces, including faculty/staff and student spots.

 Blue diagonal lines adjacent to handicap spaces, blue wheelchair ramps and blue curbs ARE NOT handicap spaces.
 Vehicles parked in these areas are illegally parked and will be ticketed even if the handicap hangtag is visible.

-Short-Term Medical (30 days or less)
+Short-term Medical (30 days or less)

-- Obtain an authorization slip for short-term medical hangtag from V.B.
+Obtain an authorization slip for short-term medical hangtag from V.B.
 Harrison Health Center.

-- Present authorization slip to Department of Parking and Transportation for short-term medical hangtag.
+Present authorization slip to Department of Parking and Transportation for short-term medical hangtag.

-- STUDENTS – A short-term medical hangtag permits students to park in faculty/staff spots, but not designated handicap parking or reserved parking stalls.
+STUDENTS – A short-term medical hangtag permits students to park in faculty/staff spots, but not designated handicap parking or reserved parking stalls.
 Those who purchase a Park & Ride permit may not qualify for a short-term medical permit.
 (Please note all shuttles offer ADA ramps and lifts from their assigned routes.)

-Long-Term Medical (More than 30 days)
+Long-term Medical (More than 30 days)

 If the need for special parking exceeds 30 days, contact a State/County Tax Collector Office to receive a state-issued temporary (less than 6 months, generally) handicap permit.
-Then return to the Department of Parking and Transportation for a University Disabled hangtag that will enable the student to park in handicap and other faculty/staff parking spaces on campus.
+Then return to the Department of Parking and Transportation for a University Disabled hangtag that will enable you to park in handicap and other faculty/staff parking spaces on campus.